 You should defer to your cover provider to establish details of any restrictions applicable to your policy as a result of the current crisis.
 If you have arranged cover through us then please email firstname.lastname@example.org.

 Yes – The stay on possession proceedings ended on September 20th.
-Proceedings involving excessive rent arrears and anti-social behaviour are being prioritised.
+Proceedings involving excessive rent arrears and anti-social behaviour are being prioritised (See advice below on Bailiff Evictions)

-In England notice under Sections 21 and S8 of the Housing Act has been extended to 6 months until March 31st 2020.
+In England, notice under Sections 21 and S8 of the Housing Act has been extended to 6 months until March 31st 2021.
 A number of exceptions apply, including reducing the notice period to 4 weeks under Section 8 where a tenant is more than 6 months in arrears.
 Please ask your local branch for further information.

 Notice periods in Wales remain at 6 months.

-No – A ban on evictions remains in place until March 2021.
+Yes - A temporary ban on evictions is in place until March 31st 2021 at the earliest.

 Yes – Your tenants can give notice by emailing email@example.com.
 When we have received their notice, we will contact you to let you know.